 - The earnings test will only change in years where there is a cost of living adjustment.

-- The earnings required for one credit cannot decrease.
+- The earnings test cannot decrease.
 If the calculation reflects a decrease, the earnings test amounts will not change from one year to the next.

 The Maximum Taxable Wage Base